paulsengroup/modle/README.md

 └── prefix.log
 ```

+Contacts are stored in `path/to/output/prefix.cool`.

-In case any of the output files already exist, MoDLE will refuse to run and print an error message listing the file name collisions.
+In case any of the output files already exist, MoDLE will refuse to run and print an error message listing the file name
+collisions.

 Passing the `--force` flag overrides this behavior and will cause MoDLE to override existing files.

 #### Running a simulation using config files

-File `prefix_config.toml` from the previous section is a config file that can be used to re-run a simulation using the same parameters.
+File `prefix_config.toml` from the previous section is a config file that can be used to re-run a simulation using the
+same parameters.

 ```bash
 # Run a simulation with the same parameter as the previous example